themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Excision Surgery:**

 > In the medical field, a “gold standard” treatment for a disease is one that has been proven through validated clinical trials to have the best long-term outcomes and the least complications when compared to other methods of treatment.
 It simply means that there is no better treatment.
 For decades, it was taught to residents in OB/GYN training that surgical thermal or laser ablation of endometriosis and surgical excision of endometriosis provided similar outcomes.
 Experts in surgical management of endometriosis have known for years that this is not the case.
 Finally, we now have data from very good clinical trials that excision surgery for endometriosis is far superior to ablation.
 In the case of surgical management for treatment of endometriosis, the gold standard is now complete and total surgical excision of any and all visible implants of endometriosis with wide margins around all endometriosis and removal of all underlying scar tissue.
 >
 > [\-Womenssurgerycentertn.com](https://womenssurgerycentertn.com/122.68/endometriosis-surgery)
+>
 > Excision has been studied quite extensively, and many different studies from around the world have shown very consistent results.
 Redwine published his outcomes in 1991 after laparoscopic excision of endometriosis where he followed those patients for up to 7 years postop.
 About half had no further pain and no reasons for subsequent surgery, and the other half required another surgery for various indications- pain, bleeding, masses, etc. He showed a 57% cure rate in reoperated patients, and a 19% incidence of recurrence or persistence among all patients who underwent excision (this assumes no recurrences in the pain-free patients who didn’t have another surgery).
-Several other studies showed very similar results (Wheeler, Malinak; Varol et al). -
+Several other studies showed very similar results. -
 >
 > [pacific center](https://pacificendometriosis.com/excision-of-endometriosis/)
 >
 >

-Dr. Redwine's [approach](http://endopaedia.info/treatment.html) to laparoscopic excision of endometriosis has become the standard of surgical care and has proven effective through years of clinical success and more recently clinical trails.

-> Minimally invasive laparoscopic excision surgery remains the gold standard for diagnosis and treatment, ideally performed in the specialty treatment setting or performed by an advanced surgeon.
 >
-> \-ERC
->
 > Deep-excision is performed during laparoscopic excision surgery, where the surgeon carefully excises or removes, the entire lesion from wherever it is found.
 This includes the tissue beneath the surface.
 Endometriosis acts like an iceberg- despite the disease being identified above the surface of the tissue, the majority is implanted into the tissue below the surface.
 This is why it is so important to find a surgeon who removes lesions in their entirety.
 >
 > \-endofound.org
 >
->
->
 > Quality surgery - excision - is the cornerstone of successful treatment for endometriosis.
 However, it doesn't stop there.
 Multidisciplinary care is needed to fully address all components of the disease.
 Most of all, individuals with endometriosis need to be heard.
 >
-> Quality surgery, alternative therapies, diet and nutrition, acupuncture, physical therapy and other adjunct treatments can all be helpful at effectively managing symptoms long term.
->
 > CEC

 **Other Surgeries:**

-> To reiterate, other types of surgery include ablation or cauterization.
+> Other types of surgery include ablation or cauterization.
 Both of these only remove the tissue on the surface but neglect the tissue growing beneath the surface.
 In most cases, ablation/cauterization surgery will not be effective for long-term management of endometriosis because the tissue remains below the surface.
 Excess scar tissue can also form using these methods due to the high energy and heat applied to surrounding healthy tissue.
 In many cases, the inflammation following ablation and cauterization can be another source of pain.
 This is why excision surgery is the gold standard for treatment.
 If a patient is considering surgery, it is important that they ask their surgeon the method for removal.
 >
 > \-endofound.org